OskarOJ/OskarOJ/README.md

 # 💫 About Me:
-🌱 I’m currently learning - FIGMA<br>
+🌱 I’m currently learning - Figma and Blazor<br>

 ## 🌐 Socials: